Mitt Romney, August 30th, 2012, Republican Convention, Tampa, Florida.

 I know you're afraid.

-I know the Republicans are afraid of this deep emotional connection that some Obama voters have with Obama.
+Deep emotional connection that some Obama voters have with Obama.

-And they're worried that they can't break it, and that they only hope they have a breaking it is to agree.
+And that they only hope they have a breaking it is to agree.

-He's such a nice wonderful guy, but he's not.
+He's such a nice, wonderful guy, but he's not.

-Nice guys don't say the things, Obamas.
+Nice guys don't say the things, Obama.

 Nice guys don't accuse you of causing another man's wife to die of cancer.